 In my last blog I talked about the significance and importance of layout for pad-style snow guards.
 In short, we’ve found through trial and error that pad-style snow guards that are evenly distributed over the entire roof surface do a better job of allowing snow and ice to melt in place than individual tiers of Keep reading….

 Let’s assume you’ve read my blog about the difference between pad-style snow guards (deterrent) and pipe-style snow guards (barricade).
 These previous posts are available on the Alpine SnowGuards website to help you determine which snow guard is right for your project.
-In the past, I’ve used the famous Frank Lloyd Wright approach to architecture design: Form Follows Function.
-It starts with an understanding of the problem.
-READ THE REST….
+In the past, I’ve used the famous Frank Lloyd Wright approach to architecture design: Keep reading….

 As I mentioned in my previous blog, the roofing industry of the late 1970’s was beginning to mimic that of the late 1800’s.
 Slate, tile and metal roofing (traditional or hard roofing materials) began a renaissance….what an interesting time this must have been.
-There were a handful of roofing companies who were still installing these traditional products and I think it’s safe to say that the READ THE REST….
+There were a handful of roofing companies who were still installing these Keep reading….